John Coltrane (1926-1967) was the greatest saxophonist who ever lived, only Charlie Parker comes close.

 Live performance of “Alabama”

 John Coltrane’s performance of “Alabama” on a show called Jazz Casual with Ralph J. Gleason is very nice faithful rendition.
-I love the expressions on faces, and the smokey atmosphere.
+I love the expressions on their faces through the smokey atmosphere.

 The spiritual John Coltrane